auth0/docs/articles/connections/social/paypal.md

 To configure an OAuth connection with PayPal, register your Auth0 Client on the [**PayPal Developer Portal**](https://developer.paypal.com/).

-## 1. Registering Your Auth0 Client Using the PayPal Developer Portal
+## 1. Register your app at the PayPal Developer Portal

 Go to the [PayPal Developer Portal](https://developer.paypal.com/) and log in with your PayPal credentials.
 Click on **Dashboard** in the upper-right corner.